PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ## 3. Preface

-This application basically describes the commissioning process of a PSENrd 3.1 with an Industrial Pi 4.
+This application basically describes the commissioning process of a PSENrd 3.1 with an Industrial PI 4.
 Both devices communicate with each other using MQTT.
 Data is sent from the PSENrd 3.1 to the internal access point of the Industrial Pi 4.
 This data is sent to the Python program provided and processed there. <br/>
 The basic procedure for successful basic configuration is shown here step-by-step, mostly using command lines.<br/>